dwangi/CoxKL/README.md

-# DiscreteKL: Kullback-Leibler-Based Cox Models
+# CoxKL: Kullback-Leibler-Based Cox Models

 This package is for the paper "Incorporating External Risk Information with the Cox Model under Population Heterogeneity: Applications to Trans-Ancestry Polygenic Hazard Scores".